sugestio/sugestio-php/README.md

 # Overview

 This is a PHP library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
-Data is submitted as POST variables.
+Data is submitted as JSON data.
 The library uses [oauth-php](http://code.google.com/p/oauth-php/) to create the OAuth-signed requests.
 Our Drupal and Magento modules are built on top of this generic library.